UKDataServiceOpen/computational-social-science/webinars/README.md

 * [Watch recording](https://www.youtube.com/watch?v=N__JaQktqKI)

 ## 3. Collecting data II: APIs
-Learn the key steps and requirements for collecting data from the web through an API, and how to use Python for requesting, processing and saving data accessed through an API..
+Learn the key steps and requirements for collecting data from the web through an API, and how to use Python for requesting, processing and saving data accessed through an API.
 * [Watch recording](https://www.youtube.com/watch?v=H-6gyxVGj6A)

 ## Setting up your computational environment